 Inclusion and Intervention

 The staff team work hard to ensure that Robin Hood Primary is an inclusive school.
-We believe that every single child is entitled to a quality education.
-To help meet the needs of every child we have a team of dedicated and enthusiastic teachers and learning support assistants who are well trained to assist children in every area of the curriculum as well as all aspects of child welfare.
+We believe that every single child is entitled to a high quality education.
+To help meet the needs of every child we have a team of dedicated and enthusiastic teachers and learning support assistants who are trained to assist children in every area of the curriculum as well as all aspects of child welfare.
 We offer sessions to support children's behavioural, social and emotional development and we have good links with feeder high schools to help to prepare our Year 6 children for high school.
-We pride ourselves on being an approachable and welcoming team who provide children and parents with a friendly face and an abundance of support to help children achieve.
+We pride ourselves on being an approachable and welcoming team who provide children and parents with a friendly face and tailored individual support to help children achieve.

 It is important that the teaching and learning going on in school is based upon;